Camelo Tacusalme

 Camelo Tacusalme (born 5 August 1989) is a Filipino football manager and a former player.
 He is the current team manager of Philippine Football League club Kaya-Iloilo.

 Career

 Tacusalme played for the West Negros University football team.
 In the United Football League, he played for Pachanga until its merger with Diliman to become Pachanga Diliman.
 Tacusalme then moved to Ceres–La Salle and later to JP Voltes.
-When the UFL was dissolved he remained with the club which joined the inaugural season in the Philippines Football League under the a new name, JPV Marikina.
+When the UFL was dissolved he remained with the club which joined the inaugural season of the Philippines Football League under a new name, JPV Marikina.

 After the 2017 season he joined Kaya–Iloilo in January 2018.
 He debuted for the club in a pre-season friendly against Sabah FA on January 25, 2018.

 International

-Tacusalme also played with the Philippines national football team in a friendly match against China in Guanzhou.
+Tacusalme also played for the Philippines national football team in a friendly match against China in Guanzhou.
 He played in the centerback position.
-His team saw a 1–8 defeat in that match.
+His team was defeated 1–8 in that match.